mondeja/mdpo/docs/rationale.rst

 * Updates into source files are synchronized.
 A change in one string declares the old one obsolete and the translation can be updated quickly.
 * Translators work with ``.po`` files directly, a standard in translations.
-* Parts of the Markdown files that do not need translated as code blocks or are not included in the translation (by default), reducing possibility of markup failures in translations.
+* Parts of the Markdown files that do not need to be translated as code blocks or are not included in the translation (by default), reducing possibility of markup failures in translations.

 Disadvantages